Behodler/limbo/documentation/MonetaryPolicy.md

 A final note on LP tokens.
 As SCX is drawn into pairs on Uniswap, we can have a situation where the price impact of SCX sales is lower on Uniswap than on Behodler.
 If traders meet this condition, they will be more likely to sell onto Uniswap, incurring a burn fee than to redeem on Behodler.
 This desirable equilibrium is known as Uniswap Affinity and will act to preserve liquidity in Behodler.

+*Section Summary*

+    1. Unlike for PyroTokens, SCX burning does not immediately translate to an increase in price.
+    2. By creating arbitrage dynamics to induce a shortage of circulating Scarcity every time it burns, Limbo can be used to trigger SCX minting almost immediately after it is burnt, bringing the price raising and burning much closer together in time.
+    3. Uniswap Affinity both assists and is assisted by this process.

 **SCX Burn: LP tokens**

 A Perpetual pool for pure SCX will act to burn SCX as illustrated above.
 However, LP tokens containing SCX are preferable in a number of ways and should form part of the SCX staking options offered on Limbo.

 **Arbitrage**

-When multiple LP tokens in popular and liquid tokens such as ETH or Uni are created, the possibility for high frequency traders to exploit arbitrage differences in price rises.
+When multiple SCX containing LP tokens in popular and liquid tokens such as ETH or Uni are created, the possibility for high frequency traders to exploit arbitrage differences in price rises.
 In particular, for every new pair added, the drift in price between one pair and any other through random fluctuations in the different prices of the coupled 'other tokens' creates a kind of Brownian motion of price perturbations.
 The higher the liquidity locked, the smaller the required price divergence to allow for profit, assuming the traders make use of large volumes of capital.
 Flash loans make this challenge merely technical rather than financial.

 And so for a given level of gas price, an inducement to stake more LP tokens AND for there to be many LP token pools will increase the degree of SCX burning.
-A second order effect would be to provide more locations for dumping any surplus SCX when it arises external to the Reference Pair.
+A second order effect would be to provide more locations for dumping any surplus SCX when it arises.

 If the price of a token in a liquidity pool rises, the quantity of that token declines as traders sell the less valuable token in order to buy the more valuable token, a process known as impermanent loss.
 While random daily price jitters between SCX LPs shouldn't have a net effect (in fact Uniswap's fees compensate for this), accumulating impermanent loss may see the quantity of staked SCX decline.
 However, it is important to note that, in equation (4), the SCX term is *value* of SCX, not quantity.
 And so the effect of the rising price does offset to some extent the reduction in quantity.
 Nonetheless, the effect of this offset is ambiguous.
 As such, the strategy of rewarding SCX LPs in order to encourage SCX lockup will be more optimal when coupled either with increased Flan staking or pure SCX staking.
 The purpose of the increased Flan staking is to draw in circulating Flan from liberating SCX from the Reference pair and the purpose of SCX staking is to ensure that the absolute quantity of SCX staked remains high.
 From equation (4), an increase in the SCX price will also induce a reduction in SCX staked but the effect of pair rebalancing is not present and so we should expect the level of SCX staked to not decline as much as with LP tokens.

 It should be noted that since $Δ_A$ is high enough that the supply of both Flan and SCX in circulation is constrained, an increase in the SCX price will increase the value of Flan in the Reference Pair.
 This would increase the value of $Δ_A$ and so offset the reduction in SCX unstaking that accompanies a price increase in SCX.
 For pure SCX staking, this may be enough to offset it entirely so that an increase in SCX price has no effect on the level of SCX staked when $I_L$ is at equilibrium.
 The remaining effect will be the LP token rebalancing.

+*Section Summary*

+    1. Multiple deeply liquid SCX containing LP tokens will create constant burning through a Brownian motion daily drift in prices that arbitrage traders seek to exploit and correct.
+    2. More liquid SCX pairs provide additional SCX sell locations in addition to the Reference Pair.
+    3. Impermanent Loss implies that as the SCX price rises, absolute levels of SCX locked in Uniswap declines.
+    4. A rising price of SCX increases the value of Flan rewards and so counters the reduction by inducing more LP lockup.
+    5. Providing a pure SCX staking option can help blunt the reduction of locked SCX caused by a price rise, especially when coupled with the temporary Flan price rise caused by an increase in the SCX price.
+    6. Conversely, if the SCX price falls, the absolute amount of SCX on Uniswap increases, acting as a sink for freely circulating SCX.

 **A final word on PyroTokens and price movements**